Will I know where to go?

 Are my kids going to be safe?

 Our church nursery is staffed by a paid employee who has been CPR trained and fingerprinted.
 There is a second volunteer in the nursery as well.
-Parents are provided with a "beeper" and if their child needs a diaper change or is crying, the staff will let you know.
+Parents are provided a "beeper" and if their child needs a diaper change or is crying, the staff will let you know.
 You are welcome to check in on your children during the service.
 There is also a family room directly across from the nursery where parents and children can sit together and watch the service on TV, as it is live-streamed.

 Am I going to be dressed right?

-Am I going to sing or clap?
+Am I going to sing or applaud?

 Will everyone know I am a visitor?
 Will I stick out?